Endeavor Group (EDR) and Its Peers Financial Contrast

 |2.45

-Endeavor Group currently has a consensus target price of 34.75, suggesting a potential upside of 77.93%.
-As a group, “Amusement & recreation services” companies have a potential upside of 67.79%.
-Given Endeavor Group’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Endeavor Group is more favorable than its rivals.
+Endeavor Group presently has a consensus target price of 34.75, indicating a potential upside of 59.77%.
+As a group, “Amusement & recreation services” companies have a potential upside of 67.07%.
+Given Endeavor Group’s rivals higher possible upside, analysts clearly believe Endeavor Group has less favorable growth aspects than its rivals.

 Summary